OBOFoundry/purl.obolibrary.org/README.md

 ## Status

-All http://purl.obolibrary.org/obo/ PURLs are now handled by this system.
+All http://purl.obolibrary.org/obo/ PURLs are now handled by this system, with the exception of some [open issues](https://github.com/OBOFoundry/purl.obolibrary.org/issues).

 ## Adding and Updating PURLs